 - Get the Easy Lined Zipper Pouch tutorial here!

 2. The Hour Basket

 Do you have 1 hour to sew?
-If so, you can make this pretty, lined storage basket with fabric handles!
+You can make this pretty, lined storage basket with fabric handles!
 Use it to store your prettiest fabrics, your child’s books, or even Easter eggs.
-This basket took me just around 40 minutes to sew, and I’ve made two more in different sizes using Kelly’s fast and fabulous tutorial.
+This basket took me around 40 minutes to sew, and I’ve made two more in different sizes using Kelly’s fast and fabulous tutorial.

 - Check the quick sewing basket pattern on Home Sewing Depot